Love will win. Love must win, or we all lose.

 It is Jesus who shows us who God is.
 It is Jesus who brings about God’s kingdom on earth, who shows us what it means to say “our God reigns.”
 Jesus, as Revelation states at its beginning and repeats at its end, is “the first and the last.”

-Join us at Morden Mennonite over the coming Sundays as we dive into a few key chapters of Revelation, drawing these three threads together: the evil powers of the world, replaced by God’s reign of justice and peace, through Jesus the crucified Lamb and risen Lord.
-Join us as we join heaven and all creation in worshiping God and the Lamb, who are worthy of our praise.
-And join us as we seek to follow Jesus more faithfully, witnessing in word and deed to the Lamb who has been slain.
+The following posts dive into a few key chapters of Revelation, drawing these three threads together: the evil powers of the world, replaced by God’s reign of justice and peace, through Jesus the crucified Lamb and risen Lord.

-This post is adapted from a sermon preached at Morden Mennonite on April 3, 2016.
+This series is adapted from a sermon series preached at Morden Mennonite Church in 2016.
 All images are from a mandala of Revelation 4-5 created by Margie Hildebrand.
-Cross-posted from http://www.mordenmennonitechurch.wordpress.com. © Michael W. Pahl.

 “Confess and believe, and you will be saved!”